-- 5. Hand pack the ball bearing (24) with grease.
-Refer to the "Lubrication" section for the recommended grease. - 6.
+- Insert the retaining ring (152D) into the groove in the housing. - e.
+Install new housing O-ring(s) (152C and 152E) in the groove(s) of the housing.
+Lightly grease the housing O-ring(s) and push the lip seal and housing assembly into the head recess with the lip seal inward.
+The lips of the lip seal will face the rotor when the housing is installed.
+Make sure the housing is bottomed out in the back of the head (20). - 6.
+Hand pack the ball bearing (24) with grease.
+Refer to the "Lubrication" section for the recommended grease. - 7.
 Install the bearing into the head recess.
 The bearing balls should face outward, with the grease shield inward.
-Ensure the bearing is fully and squarely seated against the mechanical seal.
-(Installation tip: Install two 3/8" (10 mm) washers and two bearing cover capscrews (28) to clamp the bearing and compress the mechanical seal for proper bearing lockout adjustment (see Figure 6a).
-The washers and capscrews will be removed after the locknuts are adjusted.)
+Ensure the bearing is fully and squarely seated against the lip seal housing or mechanical seal.
+Install two 3/8" (10 mm) washers and two bearing cover capscrews (28) to clamp the bearing and compress the lip seal housing for proper bearing locknut adjustment (see Figure 9).
+The washers and capscrews will be removed after the locknuts are adjusted.

-- Turn the pump cylinder around and begin assembly on the opposite, inboard end. - 8.
+- 8. Turn the pump cylinder around and begin assembly on the opposite, inboard end. - 9.
 Inspect the vanes (14) and push rods (77) for wear and damage, and replace as follows: - a.
 Partially install the non-driven end of the rotor and shaft (13) into the open side of the pump cylinder. - b.
 Leave part of the rotor outside of the cylinder so that the bottom vanes can be installed and held in place as the push rods are installed in the push rod holes of the rotor.
 Insert the new vanes into the rotor slots with the rounded edges outward, and the vane relief grooves facing TOWARDS the direction of rotation.
-See Figure 4. - After the bottom vanes (14) and push rods (77) are installed, insert the rotor and shaft (13) fully into the cylinder (12). - d.
+Refer to Figure 4. - After the bottom vanes (14) and push rods (77) are installed, insert the rotor and shaft (13) fully into the cylinder (12). - d.
 Install the remaining vanes into the top positions of the rotor.
-Rotate the shaft by hand to engage the drive tangs of the seal jacket in the rotor slots. - Install the inboard head (20), mechanical seal, and bearing as instructed in steps 2 through 7.
-Apply a thin coating of motor oil on the inboard shaft to aid installation. - 10.
-Rotate the shaft by hand to engage the mechanical seal drive tangs, and to test for binding or tight spots.
+If equipped with a mechanical seal (153), rotate the shaft by hand to engage the drive tangs of the seal jacket in the rotor slots. - 10.
+Install the inboard head (20), mechanical seal or lip seal, and bearing as instructed in steps 2 through 7.
+Apply a thin coating of motor oil on the inboard shaft to aid installation.

+11. Rotate the shaft by hand to engage the mechanical seal drive tangs (if equipped), and to test for binding or tight spots.
 If the rotor does not turn freely, lightly tap the rims of the heads with a soft faced mallet until the correct position is found.
 Install all of the remaining head capscrews for each head and uniformly torque to 25 lbs. ft (34 Nm).

-11. LOCKNUT INSTALLATION
+12. LOCKNUT INSTALLATION (if equipped)

 The bearing locknuts (24A) and lockwashers (24B) MUST be installed and adjusted properly.
 Overtightening locknuts can cause bearing failure or a broken lockwasher tang.
 Loose locknuts will allow the rotor to shift against the heads, causing wear.
-See Figure 7.
+See Figure 10.